Bills remain undefeated, top Raiders in Las Vegas, 30-23

 INJURY REPORT

-Bills: CB Levi Wallace left with a left ankle injury in the first quarter and did not return.
+Bills: Cornerback Levi Wallace left with a left ankle injury in the first quarter and did not return.

-Raiders: CB Lamarcus Joyner was assisted off the field three times in the first half, the final time with injured ribs, but returned to play in the second half. ...
-DT Maliek Collins injured his shoulder in the third quarter and did not return.
+Raiders: Defensive tackle Maliek Collins injured his shoulder in the third quarter and did not return.

 UP NEXT